 What the program included

-- Approving temporary patios so people can dine out and businesses can continue to serve customers
+- Approving temporary patios so people could dine out and businesses could continue to serve customers

-- Creating pop-up plazas so people can gather outside
+- Creating pop-up plazas so people could gather outside

 - Calming traffic to make ‘slow streets’ more comfortable for people walking, rolling, and cycling